Delayed Memory Unit: Modelling Temporal Dependency Through Delay Gate: Method

 \subsection{Model Complexity Analysis}

-A comparison of the network update formulation and parameter count for RNN, our DMU, and complex RNN structures like LSTM is presented in Table \ref{dmu}.
-Our DMU employs a streamlined delay gate to manage information flow.
-Notably, when considering parameter count, a traditional RNN unit comprises $N^2+MN+N$ parameters, while an LSTM unit has $4*(N^2+MN+N)$ parameters.
-The DMU, on the other hand, possesses an additional $Mn+n^2+n$ parameters compared to the RNN unit.
-Generally, we have $n \ll M \ll N$, making the DMU only marginally more parameter-intensive than the RNN unit but possessing nearly $4\times$ fewer parameters than the LSTM unit.
-Though our approach may demand more memory due to the need to retain prior information, our experimental findings offer solutions to this challenge, which are elaborated in Sections \ref{thresholdingdmu} and \ref{threshold_scheme}.
+Here, we compare the model complexity of the proposed DMU against vanilla RNN and LSTM.
+As shown in Table \ref{dmu}, the parameter count for the vanilla RNN is $N^2+MN+N$, while an LSTM unit has $4*(N^2+MN+N)$ parameters.
+On the other hand, the DMU introduces an additional $Mn+n^2+n$ parameters compared to the vanilla RNN.
+However, given that $n \ll M \ll N$, the DMU only adds a slightly higher number of parameters compared to the RNN unit, while still maintaining approximately $4\times$ fewer parameters than the LSTM unit.
+Although our approach requires additional memory to retain information in the sliding window memory, we provide two solutions that can effectively address this challenge in the following section.